 One of the major benefits of text messaging is immediacy.
 You want to enable your customers to leverage that benefit without modifying the way they interact with your business.

 Platform integration plays a key role in enabling your existing applications or systems to be mobile.
-When you integrate with a reliable and feature-rich SMS gateway like True Dialog, then delivering communication benefits to your customers is easy.
+When you integrate with a reliable and feature-rich SMS gateway like 3Seventy, then delivering communication benefits to your customers is easy.
 Our free Application Programming Interface (API) tools allow for seamless integration with your proprietary software or website.
 Enabling your existing system to interact with an SMS gateway for sending and receiving messages can help streamline your marketing processes.

 Common Systems for SMS Integration